FAQs

 How do I apply to the program?

-• have all official college transcripts sent to Eastern Mennonite University, Attn: MSN Program, 1200 Park Road, Harrisonburg VA 22802.
+• Have all official college transcripts sent to Eastern Mennonite University, Attn: Graduate & Professional Programs, 1200 Park Road, Harrisonburg VA 22802.

 What are the steps to starting at EMU?